London / Los Angeles

 Melissa’s first feature script LOSING IT created a lot of buzz and landed her in the Tracking Board’s Top 100 Young & Hungry writers list in 2013 and a mentor at CAA.
 Since arriving back in the UK Melissa has teamed up with Brightstar Pictures (Tanya Seghatchian and John Woodward) to produce her TV drama WHITE ELEPHANT.

-Melissa lives in Amersham, Buckinghamshire with her hubby and 3 kids.
+Melissa lives in Amersham, Buckinghamshire with her hubby and 3, mostly adorable, children.

-Melissa's script EASY OUT is a finalist in the Script Pipeline competition 2018.
+Melissa's script EASY OUT is a finalist in the Script Pipeline competition 2018 and currently quarter-finalist in PAGE AWARDS and the NICHOLL FELLOWSHIP.

 Melissa's British TV pilot WHITE ELEPHANT was chosen for the Talent Connector program by Industrial Scripts.